 The Council collects Non-Domestic Rates (NDR) for its area based on local rateable values provided by the Valuation Office Agency (VOA) multiplied by a uniform basis set nationally by Central Government.
+Collection Fund and credited to the General Fund.
+The GLA precept includes elements for the Metropolitan Police Authority, the London Fire and Emergency Planning Authority, Transport for shown below, along with the 2022/23 rates for comparison

 Under the business rates retention scheme, local authorities retain a proportion of the total collectable rates due with the rest distributed to preceptors.
-The distribution rates have changed in 2022/23 and are shown below, along with the 2021/22 rates for comparison
+The distribution rates have changed in 2023/24 and are London, the London Legacy Development Company (Queen Elizabeth Olympic Park), the Old Oak Common, Park Royal Development Corporation and the core GLA functions.

-2021/22 2022/23
+2022/23 2023/24

 £'000 £'000

-204,210 Total non-domestic rateable value at year end 201,065
+201,065 Total non-domestic rateable value at year end 205,676

 pence per £ pence per £

 51.2 Standard non-domestic multiplier 51.2

 49.9 Small business non-domestic multiplier 49.9